JRRS1982/vending_machine/README.md

 ## Reflection / further development

-At the moment I have products and coins, next steps would be to start
+At the moment I have products and coins, and a method to convert a change hash to a decimal amount... so next steps would be to work on coins added to machine by the buyer... and start considering whether the decimal amount in buyers 'deposit' allows purchase of the selected product.... not long to go!

 ## Credits / team members

 No contributions are required at this time, as this is a tech test, however any feedback is appreciated.

-This was completed solo without the use of any tutorials.
+This was completed solo without the use of any tutorials, and was a lot of fun!